stan1651/professional-readme-generator/README.md

 ## Installation
 installation requires the use of terminal node packets, inquirer NPM, FS NPM, JavaScript
 ## Usage
-Provide instructions and examples for use.
-Include screenshots as needed.

 "https://user-images.githubusercontent.com/88246928/137420655-a0363f2d-a1dc-4514-8697-d3cfb376aab0.png"

 ##Credits
 Armenuhi Avanesyan- For getting me started on this project and helping me through the opening steps